- Out-of-Stock

 Veneers are thin sheets of wood obtained by slicing or peeling.

-Veneers are mainly used to cover less aesthetic substrates such as plywood or particleboard to make furniture or wall panels.
+Veneers are primarily used to cover less aesthetically pleasing substrates, such as plywood or particleboard, to create furniture or wall panels.

-Wood veneers are also used to create decorative objects such as lamps, jewelry, bookmarks, and more.
+Wood veneers are also used to create decorative objects, including lamps, jewelry, bookmarks, and more.

 By assembling several sheets of veneer on top of each other, it is possible to manufacture objects requiring high mechanical resistance, such as skis, bicycle frames, or musical instruments.